 Pregnancy and the ED

 Pregnant women presenting to the ED with active labor are covered under EMTALA without question.
 Pregnancy-related ED visits (vaginal bleeding, severe nausea and vomiting, hypertension, decreased fetal movement, etc.) are covered under prudent layperson.
-Pregnancy Medicaid provides $0 cost-sharing for all care including ED.
+Pregnancy Medicaid provides no cost-sharing for all care including ED.

 Dual-eligibles and the ED